 Tiny, Star Like Blossoms

-Tiny, lush, and star-like, this ornamental Bacopa is Sutera cordata, (SOO-ter-uh kor-DAY-tuh) is a warm-weather perennial in zone 9-11.
+Tiny, lush, and star-like, this ornamental Bacopa is Chaenostoma cordatum, formerly Sutera cordata (SOO-ter-uh kor-DAY-tuh) is a warm-weather perennial in zone 9-11.
 Elsewhere, consider it a charming and useful little plant to trail from your containers.
-It looks tiny in the garden center but it will trail several feet.
+It looks tiny in the garden center, but it will trail several feet.

 How We Can Use It